 As mentioned above, you have to make $1,000 in purchases on the card in the first three months after opening the account to get the bonus Reward Dollars.

-Plus, the cards have a special offer going on right now.
-For the first $4,000 you spend on eligible travel in the first six months of card membership, you’ll get 5 percent back.
+Plus remember, the cards have a special offer going on right now.
+Apply by 1/11/2017 and earn 10 percent cash back on purchases at Amazon.com in the first six months, up to $200.
 If you maximize this bonus, that’s an extra $200 cash back.

 In addition to some of the highest cash-back categories around, these cards also carry the following benefits: